ingo/ingo.github.io/_recipes/authentic_chimichurri_uruguay_argentina.md

 ---
-title: Authentic Chimichurri (Uruguay & Argentina)
-original_title: Chimichurri
+author: Cafe Delites
 category: Sauces
 description: Authentic Chimichurri from Uruguay & Argentina is the best accompaniment to any barbecued or grilled meats!
 Also used to serve as a dressing on salads!
-image: authentic_chimichurri_(uruguay_&_argentina)_cafe_delites.jpg
+image: authentic_chimichurri_uruguay_argentina.jpg
+original_title: Chimichurri
 size: Serves as a side
+source: https://cafedelites.com/wprm_print/recipe/40200
+spicy: "\u2713"
 time: 20 mins
-author: Cafe Delites
-source: https://cafedelites.com/wprm_print/recipe/40200
-spicy: ✓
+title: Authentic Chimichurri (Uruguay & Argentina)
 ---
-### Ingredients

 * `1/2 cup` olive oil
 * `2 tbsp` red wine vinegar